If you haven't given blood before (or haven't given for a while), you can sign up online or over the phone.

 As part of our invite, we send a donor health check form, which goes through your medical, lifestyle and travel history.
 Fill it in and bring it with you - it'll save time when you arrive.
 However, if you lose it or it gets damaged, that's fine - just come along anyway.

-On the day, check you're feeling fit and well, and have had plenty to eat and drink beforehand.
+On the day, check you're feeling fit and rested.
+Give yourself plenty of time to avoid rushing.

-If you have any questions about your health, travel or lifestyle (or you need to cancel or rearrange your appointment), give the Donor Advice Team a quick ring on 0345 90 90 999
+If you have any questions about your health, travel or lifestyle (or need to cancel or rearrange your appointment), give the donor advice line a quick ring on 0345 90 90 999

 Whether it’s your first time or your fortieth, you’ll get a warm welcome.

 We’ll take your name and address and take your donor health check form, or give you one to fill out.